SpeciesFileGroup/taxonworks_together_2021/README.md

 ## Thursday
 ### Focus on Digitization in TaxonWorks
 This is an introduction to the world of digitization in TaxonWorks.
 From working with images to Comprehensive Digitization to grid digitizing.
-(Check out some introductory YouTube videos).
-We'll focus on management and special highlights such as staged images, the new image task; loan management; creating new collecting events, and of course, getting data in and out of TW.
+(Check out some [introductory YouTube videos](https://www.youtube.com/channel/UCKNr7QYwvVFcRfQAcMEAhLw/videos)).
+We'll focus on management and special highlights such as staged images, the new image task, loan management, creating new collecting events, and of course, getting data in and out of TW.

 This is a great section for those new to TaxonWorks.